ob325/Andromeda/README.md

 Technology
 ==========
-The Andromeda package is an R package wrapped around RSQLite.
+The Andromeda package is an R package wrapped around DuckDB.

 System Requirements
 ===================